VigneshVSV/hololinked/README.md

 ### A little more about Usage

-One may use the HTTP API according to one's beliefs (including letting the package auto-generate it), but it is mainly intended for web development and cross platform clients like the [node-wot](https://github.com/eclipse-thingweb/node-wot) HTTP(s) client.
+One may use the HTTP API according to one's beliefs (including letting the package auto-generate it), but it is mainly intended for web development and cross platform clients like the interoperable [node-wot](https://github.com/eclipse-thingweb/node-wot) HTTP(s) client.
 If your plan is to develop a truly networked system, it is recommended to learn more and se [Thing Descriptions](https://www.w3.org/TR/wot-thing-description11) to describe your hardware.
-A Thing Description will be automatically generated if absent as shown in
-JSON examples above or can be supplied manually.
+A Thing Description will be automatically generated if absent as shown in JSON examples above or can be supplied manually.
+The default end point to fetch thing descriptions are: <br> `http(s)://<host name>/<instance name of the thing>/resources/wot-td` If there are errors in generation of Thing Description (mostly due to JSON non-complaint types), one could use: <br> `http(s)://<host name>/<instance name of the thing>/resources/wot-td?ignore_errors=true`

 (client docs will be updated here next)